ionos-cloud/ionosctl/docs/subcommands/networkloadbalancer/networkloadbalancer-rule-target-add.md

       --datacenter-id string            The unique Data Center Id (required) -f, --force                           Force command to execute without user input -h, --help                            Print usage
-      --maintenance                     [Health Check]  Maintenance specifies if a target VM should be marked as down, even if it is not
+      --ip string                       IP of a balanced target VM (required) --maintenance                     [Health Check]  Maintenance specifies if a target VM should be marked as down, even if it is not
-      --networkloadbalancer-id string   The unique NetworkLoadBalancer Id (required) -o, --output string                   Desired output format [text|json] (default "text") -q, --quiet                           Quiet output
+      --networkloadbalancer-id string   The unique NetworkLoadBalancer Id (required) -o, --output string                   Desired output format [text|json] (default "text") -P, --port string                     Port of the balanced target service.
+Range: 1 to 65535 (required) -q, --quiet                           Quiet output
-      --rule-id string                  The unique ForwardingRule Id (required) --target-ip string                IP of a balanced target VM (required) --target-port string              Port of the balanced target service.
-Range: 1 to 65535 (required) -t, --timeout int                     Timeout option for Request for Forwarding Rule Target creation [seconds] (default 300)
+      --rule-id string                  The unique ForwardingRule Id (required) -t, --timeout int                     Timeout option for Request for Forwarding Rule Target creation [seconds] (default 300)
-  -v, --verbose                         Print step-by-step process when running command -w, --wait-for-request                Wait for the Request for Forwarding Rule Target creation to be executed
-      --weight int                      Weight parameter is used to adjust the target VM's weight relative to other target VMs.
+  -v, --verbose                         Print step-by-step process when running command -w, --wait-for-request                Wait for the Request for Forwarding Rule Target creation to be executed -W, --weight int                      Weight parameter is used to adjust the target VM's weight relative to other target VMs.
 Maximum: 256 (default 1)
 ```

 ## Examples